HDS Westmoreland

 Interpreting Services

-HDSW provides interpreting services on a twenty-four hour basis.
-All interpreters employed by HDSW are members of the Registry of Interpreters for the Deaf, Inc.
+HDSW provides interpreting services 24 hours a day to ensure effective communication access in medical, legal, educational, and community settings.
+All interpreters are certified members of the Registry of Interpreters for the Deaf, Inc., meeting high standards of professionalism and cultural competency.

 Sign Language Instruction